-The mission of the Department of Parks and Recreation is to preserve our parks and open spaces and provide essential recreational programs and cultural services in a safe, professional and friendly manner.
+The Parks, Recreation and Cultural Services Department mission: to preserve our parks and open spaces and provide essential recreational programs and cultural services in a safe, professional, and friendly manner.

-The Racine Parks, Recreation, and Cultural Services Department has parks totaling over 1,100 plus acres.
-Five community centers and many other facilities are available providing a wide variety of recreational opportunities.
+The department manages parks totaling over 1,100 acres, 5 community centers, and many other facilities to provide a wide variety of recreational opportunities.